Pursue Your Relationship with Jesus and Find Your Happiness in Him in the Coming Year

 And if you’re looking for a new daily devotional for the new year, see my books 60 Days of God’s Happiness, Grace, Truth, We Shall See God (with excepts from Charles Spurgeon’s sermons), and Seeing the Unseen.

-May your 2018 be filled with the deep, abiding joy and happiness of knowing Jesus Christ!
+May your coming year be filled with the deep, abiding joy and happiness of knowing Jesus Christ!